adgayle/aws-saa-study-guide/saa.md

 * CloudWatch Logs used to aggregate, monitor and store logs
     * Requires an agent installed to send the logs
     * Stored indefinitely
-    * Logs are stored in log groups
+    * Logs are stored in log groups.
+A log group is a group of log streams that share the same retention, monitoring, and access control settings.
+You can define log groups and specify which streams to put into each group.
+There is no limit on the number of log streams that can belong to one log group.
-    * You can stream custom logs
+    * You can stream custom logs.
+A log stream is a sequence of log events that share the same source.
+Each separate source of logs in CloudWatch Logs makes up a separate log stream.
 * Use scripts or CloudWatch Agent to send custom metrics

 ## CloudTrail